Kapil3772/C-Game-project/README.md

 ## Contact

-For questions or suggestions, feel free to reach out.
+For questions or suggestions, feel free to reach out to [me](mailto:k.asid721011@gmail.com).

 Enjoy playing Platformer-SDL-C!